 NEWLIN: Yes.
 And it was more that way when Ann Cox Chambers went there.
-Lots of people who worked at that embassy would come back with horror stories of how embarrassing it was when she had to go in and present papers.
+It has improved since then.
+Lots of people who worked at that embassy would come back with horror stories of how embarrassing it was when she had to go in and present papers to the foreign Office.
 In USEC, where I was serving, we had Joe Greenwald as ambassador.
 He was a very serious guy indeed.
 I thought highly of him.
 I had known him from the Department days.
 We had bumped into one another during this and that.
-He had asked me and asked for me to come out there.
+He had asked me for me to come out there.
 I was a political officer in USEC, but my job was going to be looking after energy and scientific stuff.
 He wanted a political officer who knew something about economics and numbers and things.
-I had graduated from Harvard Business School and had worked for a while in the Economic Bureau, so he thought that I was a political officer who could be trusted with economic stuff.
+I had graduated from Harvard Business School and had worked for a while in the Economic Bureau, so he thought that I was a political officer who could be trusted with economic stuff which, as far as he was concerned, was what mattered.

 Brussels was a hard assignment for us.
-Our oldest son was having trouble at home.
-We didn't take the boys with us.
+We didn't take the boys with us and our oldest son was having trouble at boarding school.